Jason Stanley

 B.O.L. is consistently more accurate than the C.O.L.
 (Cartridge Overall Length).
 Actually, the only time I use C.O.L. is in confirming my loaded rounds fit in the magazine.

 Precision on the target starts with precision while reloading.
-Having reliable, repeatable, and accurate data is the foundation upon which precision is built.
-To get that kind of data, you have to have the right measuring tools.
 Learn how to use these tools and you will be on your way to shooting smaller groups.
-Until next time, enjoy the experience.
+Until next time, enjoy the process.